kytos-ng/documentation/tutorials/napps/development_environment_setup.rst

   (test42) pip install --upgrade pip setuptools wheel

+Having this packages updated is important to avoid some conflicts.
+For more imformation check out `Python packaging documentation on setup.py <https://packaging.python.org/en/latest/discussions/setup-py-deprecated/>`_

 The parenthesis marker identifies that the test42 virtualenv is activated.
 If you want leave this virtualenv you can use the command ``deactivate``.
 After this, the virtualenv name will disappear from your prompt and you will be